T-i-a-7/TabA6_Project/README.md

  <img alt="Logo of the project with a simple tablet icon and the project name" src="YOUR-DEFAULT-IMAGE">
 </picture>

-# Samsung Galaxy Tab A6 project
+# Samsung Tab A6 project

 > [!IMPORTANT]
 > If you would like to contribute to this project you can fork this repository and then open a pull request.
 Note that I am new to github, so please do not modify things without letting me know first.
 I would be very grateful for your help.